 Why do advertisers choose DSPs for media buying?

-Read here about things you need to know about programmatic buying, real-time bidding auction, and how it automates media buying.
+If you want to know more, read here about things you need to know about programmatic buying, real-time bidding auction, and how it automates media buying.

-3 main benefits that brands get while buying media programmatically
+3 main benefits of buying media programmatically

-Programmatic platforms like DSP have in-built AI and ML algorithms that correctly decide which impression to bid on.
+Programmatic platforms like DSP have built-in AI and ML algorithms that correctly decide which impression to bid on.
 Platforms like SmartyAds also have in-built optimization algorithms like "Adaptive CPM" that analyze traffic from various sources and help to win impressions while also decreasing their cost.

 Cost-efficiency

 All media buying stages are boiling down to the campaign setup on the platform.
 The rest of the routines are made by smart technology.
-As soon as the campaign is correctly fine-tuned algorithms will recognize your target audience and show ads only to the right viewers.
-In addition to this campaigns are optimized on the go, the relevance of the ads increases and so does the effectiveness of the campaign.
+As soon as the campaign is correctly fine-tuned, algorithms will recognize your target audience and show ads only to the right viewers.
+In addition to this, campaigns are optimized on the go, the relevance of the ads increases, and so does the effectiveness of the campaign.

 Reach

-Programmatic platforms make it possible to address your target audiences across different channels - on mobile/app, on desktop, or OTT and CTV mediums.
-No matter what gadget they use or what time of the day they are active - with precise targeting options and dayparting it is easy to fine-tune campaign delivery.
+Programmatic platforms make it possible to address your target audiences across different channels — on mobile/app, desktop, or OTT and CTV mediums.
+No matter what gadget they use or what time of the day they are active — with precise targeting options and dayparting, it is easy to fine-tune campaign delivery.

 Optimization

-When running campaigns manually it can be difficult to track performance.
-Programmatic platforms generate performance reports which makes it easy to make corrections to campaign flow timely.
+When running campaigns manually, it can be difficult to track performance.
+Programmatic platforms generate performance reports, which makes it easy to make corrections to campaign flow timely.

 Summing it up

 Today, more and more media buyers purchase media because they know that their consumers spend most of their time online.
 Programmatic advertising allows you to run highly targeted campaigns and reach your target audiences across platforms and channels at the right time.
+SmartyAds DSP offers a wide range of functionality to make this process as smooth and effortless as possible, driving the most effective outcomes to take your marketing strategy to a whole new level.

-SmartyAds makes programmatic advertising easy for small- and medium-sized media-buyers, local and global media buyers, and brands and agencies.
+SmartyAds makes programmatic advertising easy for small and medium-sized media buyers, local and global media buyers, and brands and agencies.